-Croatia has quickly become one of Europes hottest destination thanks to the beautiful Adriatic coastline, enchanting towns and islands and well … Instagram.
+Croatia has quickly become one of Europe’s hottest destination thanks to the beautiful Adriatic coastline, enchanting towns and islands.
 It is dotted with some of the most spectacular National Parks, one that is well worth visiting is the Krka National Park.
+There are 7 emerald green waterfalls surrounded by beautiful lush green landscape and a loop of wooden trail over the lakes.

-This UNESCO world heritage site is without a doubt one of Croatia’s most impressive National Parks.
+This UNESCO World Heritage Site is without a doubt one of Croatia’s most impressive National Parks.
 Don’t believe us?
 Just have a look at the pictures.
 It is even more awe-inspiring in real life.

 Best time to visit the Krka Waterfalls

-This, however, doesn’t mean that the National Park isn’t worth visiting other times of the year.
-The Krka National Park is especially beautiful during Autumn when the landscape that surrounds the cascading waterfalls is transformed into a multicoloured sea of leaves.
+Krka National Park can be visited at any time of the year.
+Although Krka waterfalls are most popular during the summer months, they are especially beautiful during Autumn when the landscape that surrounds the cascading waterfalls is transformed into a multicoloured sea of leaves.
 It is a sight worth seeing, some people just visit the National Park to see the arrival of Autumn.
+Previously swimming was permitted in the waterfalls, however, swimming is no longer permitted in Krka waterfalls due to the impact it had on the environment and ecosystems in and around the waterfall.

 Getting to the Krka National Park